Khushi220703/Backend_Practice/Readme.md

 Each file should have a download link.
 Use the fs module to read files and path to construct download paths safely.

+Ques21.
+Concurrent File Access Handling
+• Build a system that writes and reads from the same file concurrently using multiple HTTP requests.
+Implement a mechanism using fs to handle concurrent access (e.g., using file locks) to prevent data corruption when multiple clients attempt to write to the file at the same time.

+Ques22.
+Disk Space Checker Using OS and FS
+• Write a Node.js application that checks the available disk space on the system using the os module.
+If the available space falls below a certain threshold (e.g., 10%), delete files from a specified directory based on age or size using the fs module, ensuring not to delete important system files.

+Ques23.
+Server Health Dashboard Using OS and HTTP
+• Create a real-time server health dashboard that shows CPU load, memory usage, and disk space usage using the os module.
+Build an HTTP server to serve this data as a JSON API, updating the metrics every few seconds.

+Ques24.
+File Backup and Restore System
+• Develop a backup and restore system that allows users to backup files via an HTTP request to a server.
+The server should store the files in a compressed format using fs and path, and users should be able to restore any file by sending a request with the backup file name.

+Ques25.
+User File Storage Quota Management
+• Create a file storage service where each user has a defined storage quota (e.g., 500MB).
+Use the fs module to track each user's total storage usage, and reject file uploads if their quota is exceeded.
+Use the path module to ensure each user's files are stored in separate directories.

+Ques26.
+Cross-Platform File Renaming Tool
+• Write a command-line tool that accepts a directory path and renames all files in that directory based on a specific pattern (e.g., appending a timestamp to the filename).
+The tool should work on both Windows and Unix-based systems, handling paths using the path module for cross-platform compatibility.

+Ques27.
+Directory Watcher with Backup and Notification
+• Create a system that watches a directory for changes using fs.watch.
+When a file is added, modified, or deleted, back up the file (or delete it from the backup if removed), and notify a user via an HTTP request sent to a specified endpoint.

+Ques28.
+Large File Upload Handling with Streams
+• Build an HTTP server that allows users to upload large files (greater than 1GB).
+Use the fs.createWriteStream method to handle the file upload in chunks, preventing the server from running out of memory during the upload process.

+Ques29.
+Custom File Search CLI with Path and FS
+• Create a command-line tool that searches for files within a specified directory (and its subdirectories) based on a file extension or part of the filename.
+Use the fs and path modules to traverse the directory tree and handle file paths across platforms.

+Ques30.
+HTTP Log Parser and Analyzer
+• Write a system that reads an HTTP server log file and parses the requests.
+The application should extract and display information such as the number of requests, the most frequent endpoints, and the status codes.
+Use the fs module to read the log file and os to get system information for reporting purposes.

 ---